Kratom Geek FaviconKratom Geek Logo BlackKratom Geek FaviconKratom Geek Favicon

 The federal government tried to ban kratom back in 2016.
-The Drug Enforcement Agency (DEA) announced it was going to perform an emergency scheduling of kratom’s two primary alkaloids—mitragynine and 7-hydroxymitragyine—by placing them on the nation’s Scheduled List of Drugs.
-But the action was met by resistance from across the nation.
+The Drug Enforcement Agency (DEA) announced it was going to perform an emergency scheduling of kratom’s two primary alkaloids—mitragynine and 7-hydroxymitragyine—by placing them on the nation’s Scheduled List of Drugs, but the action was met by resistance from across the nation.
 The DEA, which found itself in the spotlight, backed down from the opposition and put the kratom ban on hold.
 But the threat from government legislation to keep citizens from kratom is far from over.

 While kratom remains legal on the federal level, it doesn’t mean that individual states can’t ban kratom within their borders.
 They actually can.
 A few have tried, but it never came to fruition.
 Other state governments did outlaw the plant.
 Then later, those states repealed the bans.
 But at this very moment, six states have legislation on the books that make kratom an illegal substance.
-So for citizens of those states, if they get caught with kratom, they can receive charges from law enforcement for possession.

 Here at Kratom Geek, we want to make sure that never happens to anyone in our audience.
 So before you try to take kratom across state borders, you should research which states allow you to possess kratom products legally.
 So we’ll discuss which governments have issued a statewide kratom ban below.